Persepolis

 Bandar Abbas, City of Crafts

 Although in Bandar Abbas, there are various cultural features such as seafood, Iranian folk music, handicrafts, and indigenous arts, handicrafts have become more important due to their antiquity.
 As a feature of this creative city, UNESCO registered handicrafts in 2018.
-Bandar Abbas handicrafts include three sections include: functional handicrafts, local clothes, and local musical instruments.
+Bandar Abbas handicrafts include three sections include functional handicrafts, local clothes, and local musical instruments.
 Oud, an ancient instrument, was recently inscribed in 2022 on the Representative List of the Intangible Cultural Heritage of Humanity.
 Being selected among the UNESCO Creative Cities Network will make Bandar Abbas more valuable, and hopefully, there will be more tourists traveling to this city.

 Are you planning to travel to Iran?
 Check out our Iran heritage tour.